UFC Fight Night: Vettori vs. Cannonier: Predictions & Analysis

 A few statistical edges stand out.
 Pauga throws significantly more leather — a 1.1 sig. strike per minute gap.
 Pauga is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Pauga has tighter striking defense, making opponents miss more often.

 The Pick: Modestas Bukauskas over Zac Pauga.
-The model gives Bukauskas a slight nod at 60% — this could easily go either way.
-The market implies 64% for Bukauskas, but our model sees only 60%.
-That 5-point gap favoring Pauga is worth watching.
+The model gives Bukauskas a slight nod at 65% — this could easily go either way.
+The market and our model are aligned — the line looks fair.

 Methodology